gedaipek/TechHive_Global_Project/README.md

 - **Refund Rate Trends:** Examination of refund behaviors over time to identify patterns in return rates and uncover products or categories with elevated risk.----
 - **Regional Comparisons:** A comparison of sales performance and order volume across different regions to identify geographic opportunities and performance gaps.

-The SQL queries used to inspect and clean the data for this analysis can be found here [[link]]
+The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [scripts/SQL/EDA(Exploratry].
+Targed SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].